tensorchiefs/dl_course_2018/docs/exercises/Sentiment_analysis_with_imdb_reviews.md

 b) Complete the code to build the architecture below (use a dropout rate of 0.5), where do we need the most # of Parameters?
-What is the input and output of the Embedding layer
+What is the input and output of the Embedding layer?
+What is the global average pooling layer donig?
 ```
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #